 Snacks in a minimal amount

 The most recommended way to feed Cheerios to your chicken is in small amounts.
-It is not recommended to feed them Cheerios in large amounts mainly because it’s still considered as a processed food with high sugar and starch content.
+It is not recommended to feed them Cheerios in large amounts mainly because it’s still considered a processed food with high sugar and starch content.

 You can make it a daily snack for your chicks and not more than a tablespoon per chick.
 There are also many ways in which you can feed this to them like putting the cheerios in your palm or mixing it with their regular feed for variations.